Jaimeloeuf/Embedded-Controls-and-Applications-Project/README.md

 	- At any point in time, the user can set a new temperature threshold, this value will only be used on the next threshold checking.

-#### How does the user uses it?
-*** Menu
+#### Menu
+- The menu options
+	0. Main menu, displays the way to navigate the menus
 	1. View current temperature (More precise than the nearest integer version displayed on the 7Seg)
 	2. Toggle operating mode
 	3. View current temperature threshold used in the automatic mode.
 	4. Set a new temperature threshold, used in the automatic mode.
-5. Set sprinkler strength when on (If sprinkler is on when the speed is set, the new speed will take effect immediately)
+	5. Toggle sprinkler strength (If motor on when speed is changed, new speed will take effect immediately)

+- Navigation keys
-To navigate the menu, press s3 to go back, press s2 to go next menu item Before going to sleep, set the LCD to display,
+	- To navigate the menu, press s7 to go back, press s8 to go next menu item
-	Last recorded temperature: ..
-30C
-then off the 7seg and go to sleep.

-- To wake the device from sleep mode:
-	- Touch the touch sensor pad to wake the system up.
+	- Press E for "enter".
+Pressing enter is equiv. to selecting the menu's option.
+	- Press F as a "Finnish" key at anytime to go back to the main menu.

+- Menu 1
+	- Press E to view current temp.
+	- After E is pressed to view current temp, E can still be pressed continuously to update the reading.
+	- Press F to go back to the main menu.
+- Menu 2
+	- Press E to toggle current operating mode
+	- E can be continously pressed to continously toggle the operating mode
+	- Press F to go back to the main menu.
+- Menu 3
+	- Press E to view current temperature value threshold that will on the motor in auto mode
+	- Press F to go back to the main menu.
+- Menu 4
+	- Press E to set new temperature threshold
+	- After E, user can enter a new value between 0-255 as the new threshold and press E again to set it.
+	- Press F to go back to the main menu and quit the setting process.
+- Menu 5
+	- Press E to toggle motor output speed between Full speed and half speed
+	- E can be continously pressed to continously toggle the motor speed
-	- Note that the system will go back to sleep after 10 seconds of inactivity.
+	- Press F to go back to the main menu.

-	- To tell if the device is sleeping, look at the 7Seg, if it is displaying the current temp, then it is awake, and asleep otherwise.
+#### How does the user uses it?

 - To directly on or off the sprinkler:
 	- Touch the touch sensor pad to toggle the motor mode/state.